Kushagra-23/devTinder-web/README.md

 - You should not be access other routes without login
 - If token is not present, redirect user to login page
 - Logout feature
+- Get the feed and add in store
+- Build the user card on feed